Cancer Bats discography: Music videos

 Cancer Bats often incorporate their friends such as Alexisonfire in their music videos.
 In the French Immersion and Pneumonia Hawk videos the band parodied some of Dallas Green's City and Colour songs.
 Fellow Alexisonfire members George Pettit and Wade MacNeil performed guest vocals on the tracks "Pneumonia Hawk" and "Deathsmarch" respectively, and also appeared in the videos for the songs that included their respective contributions.

-All of their music videos have been directed by Marc Ricciardelli except Old Blood and Road Sick which were directed by Vulture Culture Films.